Doctor of Audiology: Universities offering the AuD

 In 1994, Baylor College of Medicine established the first Au.D. program, followed by Central Michigan University in 1994 and Ball State University (Indiana) in 1995.

 The A.T.
 Still University-Arizona School of Health Sciences (ATSU-ASHS) was also an early adopter of the AuD.
 Tabitha Parent Buck, was an undergraduate student of Goldstein's at Purdue University, became one of the first AuD graduates in the country, and went on to be a faculty member at ATSU-ASHS.

-Today, there are more than 100 programs offering an Au.D. degree.
+Today, there are approximately 77 programs offering an Au.D. degree.